Free investment calculators — no signup required

 The Formula for Average Stock Price

-The average price you paid per share is a weighted average — each purchase price is weighted by the number of shares you bought at that price.
-The formula is simple:
+The formula to calculate average stock price across multiple buys is a weighted average — each purchase price is weighted by the number of shares you bought at that price.
+The formula itself is simple:

 Average Price = Total Amount Invested ÷ Total Number of Shares